EMERGING MARKETS-Colombian stocks, peso weigh on Latam assets

-Jan 30 (Reuters) - Colombian stocks and the peso extended losses on Monday after the country's smaller-than-expected rate hike last week, while a rout in Adani Group companies after a short-seller attack weighed on the broader emerging markets.
+Jan 30 (Reuters) - Colombian stocks and the peso fell sharply on Monday, extending declines after the country's smaller-than-expected rate hike last week, while a rout in Adani Group companies after a short-seller attack weighed on broader emerging market equities.

 "It's a combination of some profit taking after very strong outperformance (in EM) since the start of the year and ahead of the Fed meeting later this week," said Michael Wang, deputy portfolio manager at Mirabaud Asset Management.